tlsnotary/docs-mdbook/blogs/202408/zktls.md

 **TLSNotary** is a tool designed to solve this problem by implementing an **MPC-TLS (Multi-Party Computation TLS)** protocol.
 In TLSNotary, two parties—a Prover and a Verifier—cooperate to establish a TLS connection and retrieve authenticated data from a server.
 Through this collaboration, both parties receive cryptographic guarantees about the data’s authenticity and integrity.
 On the server’s side, this looks like a normal TLS session.
 TLSNotary also protects the privacy of the Prover (aka the "user"), but that is beyond the scope of this blog post.

-But what if a fourth or fifth party wants to verify the TLS session?
-They could repeat the process above to obtain their own cryptographic guarantees.
-However, in many cases, it’s more practical to delegate the TLS verification to a trusted party and rely on their attestations.
+But can an external party **trustlessly** verify the `data` from a TLS connection mentioned above?
+No, they can't.
+Their only option is to act as a Verifier in the TLSNotary protocol to obtain their own cryptographic guarantees.
+However, in many cases, it’s more practical to delegate the (Note to reviewers: removing `TLS` to avoid an unnecessary detail in favor of simplicity of the exposition) verification to a trusted party and rely on their attestations.

 ## Proofs vs. Attestations